oracle-livelabs/apex/apex-professional-hol5/introduction.md

 In the previous workshop, you learned to navigate and review the Page Designer panes.
 You acquired the skills to construct a normal page, incorporate regions, sub-regions, and page items, and manage the locking and unlocking of pages.

-Estimated Time: 20 minutes

 ### Objectives

 In this workshop, you will:

-- Create Pages to Search and Edit the Projects and Tasks in the **Demo Projects** Application.
+- Create pages to search and edit the Projects and Tasks in the **Demo Projects** Application.

 - Create a Page to list the products in the **Shopping Cart** Application.

+Estimated Time: 20 minutes

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+> **Note:** _Note: This workshop assumes you are using Oracle APEX 24.2_

 ## Learn More - *Useful Links*